-Recommendations of the NPPRRC: The Ulster County Public Defender and District Attorney should:
+Recommendations of the NPPRRC for Courts, Public Defender, District Attorney and Probation:

-- 1. Actively recruitment for black staff, attorneys and management; - 2.
-Complete Undoing Racism Training and Implicit Bias Training at least yearly; - 3.
-Track and regularly review for performance evaluation the demographics of arresting and supervising officers, complaining witnesses, victims, defendants, and outcomes.
+- Active recruitment for black staff, attorneys and management; - Complete Undoing Racism Training and Implicit Bias Training at least yearly; - Track and regularly review for performance evaluation the demographics and outcomes of arresting and supervising officers, complaining witnesses, victims, and defendants.

-Recommendation to be completed by Recommendation to be deemed complete by
+Recommendation to be completed by January, 2022.

+Recommendation to be deemed complete by Ulster County Human Rights Commission.